 In February 1999 Steinfeld and Morrow joined forces with Steinfeld’s friend and business associate Tim Robertson, Chairman of Bay Shore Enterprises and former CEO of the Family Channel, to form Major League Lacrosse, LLC, a Virginia limited liability company.
 In 2003, New Balance Athletic Shoe Inc. came on board as a Founding Member of Major League Lacrosse, as well as an Anchor Level League Sponsor.

 MLL is comprised of nine teams across the US.
-The Boston Cannons, Chesapeake Bayhawks (formerly Baltimore and Washington), New York Lizards (formally Long Island) and Rochester Rattlers are original teams starting in 2001.
+The Boston Cannons, Chesapeake Bayhawks (formerly Baltimore and Washington), New York Lizards (formally Long Island) and Dallas Rattlers (formerly Rochester) are original teams starting in 2001.
 The Denver Outlaws began play in 2006 as part of the League’s western expansion.
-The Charlotte Hounds and Ohio Machine began play in 2012 as a part of the League's expansion initiative to have 16 teams in the next decade.
-Continuing the expansion, the Florida Launch began play in 2014.
-The latest expansion team is the Atlanta Blaze, who will begin play in 2016.
+The latest expansion team is the Atlanta Blaze, whose inaugural season was 2016.

 Current teams include: